SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 2. Do boosters _work?_
 3. Are boosters _safe?_

-I was on the fence the last time about need, thinking that the case for waning was weak and doses might be better spent on the as-yet-unvaccinated, domestically and globally.
+For the first question, I was on the fence the last time about need, thinking that the case for waning was weak and doses might be better spent on the as-yet-unvaccinated, domestically and globally.
 While I still think that, it seems that they've eliminated a lot of the confounders and shown that there indeed was some waning, even for serious effects.
-COVID-19 may join the ranks of other vaccines that require 3 doses (HPV, HepA, HepB, DTaP, Hib, PCV13, IPV, &hellip;).
+COVID-19 may join the ranks of other vaccines that also require 3 doses (HPV, HepA, HepB, DTaP, Hib, PCV13, IPV, &hellip;).

+After reading their data, my answer to the first question is now "yeah, probably".

-For the remaining 2 cases, they've clearly nailed the answer, and it is "yes".
+For the remaining 2 questions, they've clearly nailed the answer, and it is "yes".

+## The Moderna presentation

+&hellip;More TBD&hellip;

-## The Moderna and FDA presentations
+## The FDA presentations

 &hellip;More TBD&hellip;